vikito755/discord-find-games-bot/README.md

 - test out user interactions
 - If games are changed, redundant roles will need to be removed from the server and the users.

+Issues:
+- The game module loads bot on "node deploy.js" and on "botStart.js".
+Which can be cumbersome if 100s of games are added.

+Features:
+- Get the number of active users with a role, how much growth it has, how many people were looking for a game.
+So you can figure out which games are most wanted and played.

 To invite the bot (this may change if the bot needs more or less permissions): https://discord.com/api/oauth2/authorize?client_id=907048337155432479&permissions=0&scope=bot%20applications.commands